smartgeber Logo

 Antwort der Redaktion

 Historians often cross-reference documents with other sources to verify their accuracy.
-By comparing information from multiple documents, they can identify inconsistencies or corroborate facts.
-This step is essential for building a comprehensive and accurate historical narrative.
+By comparing information from multiple documents, they can identify consistencies and discrepancies.
+This method helps historians build a more comprehensive understanding of the events or periods they are studying.

 Last updated 3 mins ago